How Often Should Seniors Exercise?

 Consulting a healthcare professional is highly suggested before starting any exercise program, especially if there are pre-existing health conditions.
 A healthcare professional can provide guidance on what exercises are safe and appropriate given an individual’s specific health considerations.

-Also See: Can Exercise Help With Improving Memory In Older Adults?
+Also See: Can Exercise Help With Managing Menopause Symptoms?

 Guidelines for Seniors’ Exercise Frequency